 During their lifetime, sea turtles will travel thousands of miles across the oceans.
 It’s remarkable that adult turtles can use the Earth’s magnetic field as a global GPS to navigate back home for laying eggs.

-About 19 million hatchlings from about 315,000 turtle nests have been released into the sea from 1979 up to 2019 in Turtle Islands Park (94% are green turtles, 6% are Hawksbills).
+About 22 million hatchlings from over 315,000 turtle nests have been released into the sea from 1979 up to 2023 (1st quarter) in Turtle Islands Park (94% are green turtles, 6% are Hawksbills).
 The number is impressive but only one in 1,000 hatchlings would survive to adulthood.
 Every egg counts.

 The releasing is the last activity of our tour.
 Most of the light was off and we were not permitted to wander near the beach until 6am next day, to avoid disturbing the landing of turtles.
 Without light pollution, the starry sky on Selingan was stunning.
 Many hermit crabs crawled out in the night.
 It’s funny but worrying to see that many hermit crabs used plastic waste as their shelter instead of normal seashells.